 The functionality is implemented as a plugin bundled with TeamCity.

 The TeamCity vSphere integration allows you to:

-- select the type of behavior:
+Select the type of behavior:

-either to start/stop an existing virtual machine
+Start/stop an existing virtual machine.

-select a virtual machine snapshot to start
+Select a virtual machine snapshot to start.

-configure the maximum number of started instances
+Configure the maximum number of started instances.

 The following steps are required to set up TeamCity-VMware vSphere agent cloud integration: